Alipay Developer Center

 Step 1: Share authorization URL with merchants

-This step is only required for ISV.
+This step is only required for ISVs.
 Once your application is launched to live, merchants can onboard.
 In Alipay Developer Center, you can manage existing authorized merchants under Application Authorization.
 You can generate your specific authorization URL by clicking Generate Authorization URL, and share it with merchants that authorize you as an ISV.
-This button is disabled if your application is not launched to live.
+If your application is not launched to live, this button is disabled.

 Step 2: Be authorized by merchants

 Once the vetting is completed, merchants can visit the given authorization URL to authorize the ISV to perform integration on their behalf.
-This completes the setup among ISV, merchants, and Alipay.
+This completes the setup among ISVs, merchants, and Alipay.

 Merchants can use the same registration email provided during the vetting process as the account.
 If it is the merchant's first login, click Forget password to set up the password and log in.